2 Cookin Mamas

 • Pour into prepared loaf pan and bake for 65-75 minutes or until toothpick in center comes out with just a few moist crumbs.

-• Remove from oven and place on wire rack.
+• Remove from oven and place on a wire rack.

-• Cool 10-15 minutes in pan then remove from pan and place back on wire rack to cool completely.
+• Cool 10-15 minutes in pan then remove from pan and place on a wire rack to cool completely.

 Notes